Common Eye Problems in Preschoolers: Part 2

-Welcome to part two of our mini-series on common eye problems in pre-schoolers.
-If you recall we published part one in December.
-In part one, we outlined three of the most common eye conditions your pre-school may be subject to developing: amblyopia (lazy eye), hyperopia (farsightedness) and myopia (nearsightedness).
+Welcome to part two of our mini-series on common eye problems in preschoolers.
+In part one, we outlined three of the most common eye conditions your preschool may be subject to developing: amblyopia (lazy eye), hyperopia (farsightedness) and myopia (nearsightedness).
+Eye problems in preschoolers are even more stressful than eye problems in adults.

-This month, we’re back with three more conditions that may affect your children.
-So be on the lookout this month for pseudostrabismus, ptosis and strabismus.
+Today, we’re back with three more conditions that may affect your children: strabismus, pseudostrabismus, and ptosis.

 The first condition on our list is strabismus, otherwise known as crossed eyes.
-Strabismus is a condition that causes the eyes to misalign.
-The eyes often drift causing the iris (or the center of the eye) to point in a direction other than forwards.
+Strabismus is a condition that causes eye misalignment and is one of the more noticeable eye problems in preschoolers.
+With this condition, the eyes often drift causing the iris (or the center of the eye) to point in a direction other than forwards.

 A common misconception about strabismus is that the eyes always cross.
 In fact, there are different types of strabismus because the eyes don’t always drift inwards.
-Sometimes they can drift is complete opposite directions, or up or down, etc. Strabismus is classified as either vertical or horizontal strabismus.
+Sometimes they can drift in completely opposite directions, or up or down, etc. Strabismus is classified as either vertical or horizontal strabismus.

 Horizontal strabismus refers to the eyes misaligning horizontally.
-Esotropia is a type of horizontal misalignment where the eye drift inward, causing the cross-eyed effect.
+Esotropia is a type of horizontal misalignment where the eye drifts inward, causing the cross-eyed effect.
 This is the most common type of strabismus.

 Exotropia is another type of horizontal strabismus where the eyes drift outward, which is sometimes referred to as being “wall-eyed”.
 This is a less common type of strabismus.